muratgozel/regionist/README.md

 # regionist
-Guesses the user's regional parameters on-device, in a reliable way.
+Guesses the user's regional parameters on-device.

 This library relies on the `window` object of the user's browser.
 It guesses timezone, country, native and preferred languages of the user and also stores currency code and calling code